wanghmin/wanghmin2.github.io/content/publication/otaduy-2012-dds/index.md

   data to improve the performance and/or realism of dynamic deformations, but their differences and similarities have not been adequately analyzed or discussed.
 So far, the proposed methods have been explored mainly in the research context.
-They have not been adopted by the computer graphics industry.This course bridges the gap between research labs and industry to present a unifying theory and understanding of data-driven methods for dynamic deformations that may inspire development of novel solutions.
+They have not been adopted by the computer graphics industry.
+This course bridges the gap between research labs and industry to present a unifying theory and understanding of data-driven methods for dynamic deformations that may inspire development of novel solutions.
 It focuses on application of data-driven methods to three areas